jflosada/trial/README.md

 *Alternative to this may be to upload a polished word or pdf file with the instructions

 ### Pre-requisites
-**Please note that these pre-requisites are only necessary if process is going to be realized by running the API, if it is going to be added trhough the UI please skip this section and go to ""Adding the CDN Host"**
+**Please note that these pre-requisites are only necessary if process is going to be realized by running the API, if it is going to be added trhough the UI please skip this section and go to "Adding the CDN Host"**

 This API runs in Python 2.7, therefore Python 2.7 will be needed
   - For more flexibility, please add Python to the PATH